maciejhirsz/uos/README.md

 **THIS IS A DRAFT**

 This document proposes a standard for QR code encoding that enables two-way communication between a _Hot Wallet_ and a _Cold Signer_ with access to private keys, for the purpose of securely signing and broadcasting transactions and data on current and future decentralized networks (including non-Ethereum networks).
-The goal is have a single, inter-operable standard, allowing users to use any combination of a hot wallet and a cold signer without vendor locking.
+The goal is have a single, inter-operable standard, allowing users to use any combination of a Hot Wallet and a Cold Signer (defined below) without vendor locking.

 ## Design principles